wallarm/product-documentation/docs/latest/attacks-vulns-list.md

 You may follow these recommendations:

-*   Limit the possibility of a network perimeter scan by employing IP address whitelisting and blacklisting along with authentication/authorization mechanisms.
+*   Limit the possibility of a network perimeter scan by employing IP address whitelisting and denylisting along with authentication/authorization mechanisms.
 *   Minimize the scan surface by placing the network perimeter behind a firewall.
 *   Define a necessary and sufficient set of ports to be opened for your services to operate.
 *   Restrict the usage of ICMP protocol on the network level.